mattcarlotta/nvi/README.md

 - clangd v14.0.x (optional for formatting/linting)

 You can determine if you're using the correct versions by:
-- Running `which <requirement>` that should output a binary path, if not, then it's not installed and will require platform specific installations
+- Running `which <requirement>` that should output a binary path, if not, then it's not installed and will require platform specific installations.
-- Running `<requirement> --version` that should output a binary version equal to or above the required version
+- Running `<requirement> --version` that should output a binary version equal to or above the required version.

-## Copy Source, Build Source and Install Binary
+## Installation
 ```DOSINI
 git clone git@github.com:mattcarlotta/nvi.git --recursive nvi